 - 3rd Thursday, 2:00 p.m. to 5 p.m., appointment recommended

-For appointments or questions, please call 801-662-CARS and leave your name, phone number and your question or concern.
-A CPS tech will return your call to answer your questions or to schedule an appointment for a car seat check.
+For appointments or questions, please call 801-662-CARS (2277).
+A nationally certified Child Passenger Safety Technician answer your questions or schedule an appointment for a car seat check.

 Other Community Car Seat Checks